rust-stuco/lectures/week8/ownership_p2.md

 # Rules of Ownership

-Under our new ownership model, owners are stack frames:
+Under this alternate ownership model, owners are stack frames:

 * Each value in Rust has an _owner_
     * Owner is the _stack frame_